Storyteller, Writer and Tour Guide

 Because landscapes and surroundings matter to the Burgoynes, Mindie and Dan moved from the Washington DC suburbs to the rural Eastern Shore of Maryland in 2002 when the last of their six children left home for college.

 They could have chosen anywhere in the world to live.
 Dan, who is from central Maine and Mindie, a lifelong Marylander, found that the Eastern Shore of Maryland with its wild landscapes, friendly people and slow pace of life, was close enough to visit friends and family – yet far enough away from the hectic pace of suburban life.

-They bought a 120-year-old Victorian house in a small community that was the southern-most point in Maryland.
-There they can engage in their passions for gardening, fishing, photography and writing.
+They bought a 120-year-old Victorian house in a small community that was the southernmost point in Maryland.
+There they engaged in their passions for gardening, fishing, photography, and writing.
 Because they are close to the beach, family and friends visit often in the summer.

 Sadly, Dan Burgoyne passed away in 2020 and Mindie has moved to Salisbury – an area with a bit more population, but still in the heart of that rural, shore setting.